 Additionally, the Site Search 360 Vue component provides a simple way to add Site Search 360 to your Vue app.

 The new Site Search 360 app for Duda

-Just follow these quick simple steps to get your search up and roaring in minutes!
+Just follow these simple steps to get your search up and running in minutes!

 A more versatile Site Search 360 plugin for WordPress

 For WordPress sites rich in content or using multiple search forms, you can now easily specify a placeholder for every search bar widget.

 If you’re using our shortcodes, you can inject the placeholder attribute directly into the ss360-searchbox shortcode as shown here:

 Make sure you update to version 1.1.20, the latest version of the Site Search 360 Plugin for WordPress so you can use this setting.

 Interested in knowing more about our amazing site search solutions?
 Check us out or feel free to reach out for more information.